Long service computation is a topic that interests primarily domestic workers who have served their employers for no less than five years.

 - Long service payment/severance payment, where appropriate; and

-- Any other sum under the employment contract, e.g. free return passage, food, and traveling allowance, etc.
+- Any other sum under the employment contract, e.g. free return passage, food, and travelling allowance, etc.

 A foreign domestic helper is entitled to a severance payment if he/she:

-is dismissed or the contract is not being renewed because of redundancy.
+- is dismissed or the contract is not renewed because of redundancy.